-Ganado Primary School is a prime to build a culture that uses time well.
+anado Primary School is a prime example of a school that uses time to build a culture that uses time well.
 At Ganado, students succeed despite few economic resources, and social problems that teachers in a toxic school culture would probably call insurmountable: About half the families in the school district, which serves a Navajo community, have no running water in their homes, and a third of them have no electricity.